algorandfoundation/specs/dev/ledger.md

 applied to the account state.
 This information is called ApplyData, and contains the following fields:

-- The closing amount, $\ClosingAmount$, which specifies how many microalgos were transferred to the closing address, and is encoded as "ca" in msgpack.
+- The closing amount, $\ClosingAmount$, which specifies how many microAlgos were transferred to the closing address, and is encoded as "ca" in msgpack.